Swiss-Polar-Institute/data-management-guidance/documentation/working_on_data.md

 ## Raw data ##

 Your primary copy of the data, known as "raw" data, is that which comes directly from the instrument, sample analysis, or primary observation.
-This raw data should be saved as it is, backed up and aside from being copied elsewhere, **should never be touched**.
+This raw data should be saved as it is, backed up and aside from being copied elsewhere, **should never be modified**.
 The primary copy of the raw data should have read-only access so it can never be altered inadvertently.
 Never reorganise the primary copy of raw data files.

 ## Work on a copy of your raw data ##